-This isn't rocket science, and certainly shouldn't cost the hundreds of pounds that are all too often tacked onto the end of a quotation, often for 'bargain offer' web sites.
+Search Engine Optimisation isn't rocket science, and certainly shouldn't cost the hundreds of pounds that are all too often tacked onto the end of a quotation, often for 'bargain offer' web sites.
 It's true to say that the inclusion of 'meta-tags' (code that can be seen by search engines but is invisible to the viewer) in each page to enhance search-engine 'visibility' will add to the project time, but not by that much.

-The most influential factor in 'findability' is the actual content of the site - if it truly reflects its purpose then a search engine will recognise this - after all, they do a fair job in finding what you want, don't they?
+The most influential factor in 'findability' is the actual content of the site — if it truly reflects its purpose then a search engine will recognise this — after all, they do a fair job in finding what you want, don't they?
 Search engines 'scan' sites before delivering their results; the more relevant a site's content is to the search term, the higher the chances of it appearing at the top.
 Strategic use of key phrases — the words that a web-user is likely to type into a search box — particularly in headings and introductory paragraphs, is an important factor here, as is plenty of content.
-Your web designer will be able to help you with this when preparing your 'copy', or content.
+A conscientious web designer will help you with this when preparing your 'copy', or content.
 However, the single most important important factor is the name of your web site, and for this reason we've devoted a separate domain names guide to this subject.

 Valid coding ensures that web sites display as intended across all browsers.
 To illustrate this fundamental requirement, let us tell you about Chris's web site.